muratk3n/thirdwave/en/README.md

 ---

-1934 Pogoms of Thrace..
-Took place in so-called Turkey after which many Jews left due to harrassement..
+1934 Pogoms of Thrace (in so-called Turkey) after which many Jews left due to harrassement.
 Interesting time period.
 I used to know someone from Tekirdag (in Thrace) who had learned tailoring trade from Jews, then during 40s became obscenely rich from it.
 Now Im thinking, maybe all Jewish tailors were gone by then and he was the only game in town.
 Tailor's lastname; TurkSoldier (u cant make this up).

 ---